mlz-ictrl/nicos/doc/source/sequencer.rst

 * :meth:`SequenceItem.retry` This is intended to retry the action for a given number of retries.
   Only needs to be defined for actions which can be retried.

-It is encourged to also define a :meth:`__repr__` method returning a NICOS aquivalent of the action of the device, where possible, or an *short*, but descriptive string describing the action.
+It is encouraged to also define a :meth:`__repr__` method returning a NICOS equivalent of the action of the device, where possible, or an *short*, but descriptive string describing the action.
 The result is used to create the status string.